jai2036/HandsOnJ2EE/README.md

 # HandsOnJ2EE
 This covers basics use of J2EE stacks using jsp, Ajax, Jquery, servlet & jstl tags.

-Details about various projects are -
+Details about various projects under this project are -

 ## AjaxDatabaseCon
  * Ajax Onchange Fetch The Data From The Database.